-If the lockdown arrangements are extended or reinstated, we have not at this stage made any assessment of further additional costs or additional central government grants, due to the uncertainty.
-We also expect that the Fair Funding Review and the 75 per cent Business Rate Retention scheme for 2021 to 2022 will be delayed, so we are assuming there will be a further one year Government settlement for 2021 to 2022 in line with that for 2020 to 2021.
-However, due to the uncertainty around the outcome of the Fair Funding Review and changes to the Business Rates system, our Medium Term Financial Strategy (MTFS) assumed no Government support beyond 2020 to 2021 other than: Baseline Funding and around half of current local growth in respect of Business Rates; and no New Homes Bonus Payment other than legacy payments in respect of previous awards.
-As a result of this prudent approach to our medium-term financial planning, there should be no adverse impact due to the delay, but this will be monitored and reviewed as further details are released by Government.
+If the lockdown arrangements are reinstated, we have not at this stage made any assessment of further additional costs or additional central government grants, due to the uncertainty.

+The Fair Funding Review and the 75 per cent Business Rate Retention scheme was delayed due to COVID-19 and the government rolled forward a further one year settlement for 2021 to 2022 in line with that for 2020 to 2021.
+It is expected that this will also be the position for 2022 to 2023.
+However, due to the uncertainty around this, our Medium Term Financial Strategy (MTFS) assumes no government support beyond 2021 to 2022 other than: Baseline Funding and around half of current local growth in respect of Business Rates; and no New Homes Bonus Payment other than legacy payments in respect of previous awards.
+As a result of this prudent approach to our medium-term financial planning, there should be no adverse impact due to any delay, but this will be monitored and reviewed as further details are released by government.